BenWashburn1457/seatrac_driver/README.md

 	make
 	cd ..
 	```
-	If you have installed the seatrac_driver and it is in /lib, /usr/lib, or
-	CMAKE_PREFIX_PATH, the example should use your installation.
-But you do
-	not need to install seatrac_driver beforehand to build an example.
-Each
-	example is setup to find and download the driver from this git
+	Each example is setup to find and download the driver from this git
 	repository (using FetchContent) if it cannot find an existing
 	seatrac_driver on your computer.
 4. Run the example: `sudo ./build/<example_name> <serial_port>`
 	The executable name is the same as the example folder name.
 	It takes one argument - the serial port that the seatrac modem is
 	connected too (for example `/dev/ttyUSB0`).

+## Using with c++

+The c++ interface

+## Using with ROS2

+For applications using ros, the ros2 seatrac node provides a high level
+interface with the beacon.

-### To run ros2_example:
+### To run ros2_node:

-1. In a terminal with admin permissions, navigate to `seatrac_driver/examples/ros2_example`
+1. Navigate to `seatrac_driver/tools/ros2_seatrac`
 2. Build the example and source local setup: `colcon build && source ./install/setup.bash`
 3. Run: `ros2 run seatrac modem`

+## Encoding Seatrac Messages

 ## Interfacing with the seatrac beacon
 The seatrac_driver interfaces with the beacon through a serial connection.
 Messages are sent both ways